Outlook Email Report Template 7

 OERG:RTFtop

-use version 1.1 you can skip this first bit.
+use version 1.1 you can skip this first part.

-Now they are true globals visible in all applications.
-So you can set main switch
+These variables are now true globals visible in all applications.
+So you can set the main switch

-OERG:Mode in one application and call report from another.
-It will work properly.
+OERG:Mode in one application and call reports from another.
+This will work very effectively.

 In previous versions such things were impossible.
 Unfortunately we cannot